 It was important to have a space that could transform easily at any time depending on what sort of sweet moments arose.

-Tourists' lodge is perhaps its most photographed space, with its signature exposed rafters, cinder block mantle, pendant lamps and vintage '70s Mario Bellini sofa.
+Tourists' lodge is perhaps its most photographed space, with its signature exposed rafters, cinder block mantel, pendant lamps and vintage '70s Mario Bellini sofa.
 "Everything is really sort of a modular set-up so that the room can be transformed into if there’s an impromptu music show," said Pearson.
 "It was important to have a space that could transform easily at any time depending on what sort of sweet moments arose."